denalimarsh/Solidity-Data-Structures/README.md

 ## Development Status

 This project is in active development.
-Data structures must pass a comprehensive JavaScript test suite to be considered 'completed'.
+Data structures must pass a comprehensive test suite to be considered 'completed'.

 Completed:
 - StackMapping.sol: Stack backed by a mapping.